lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-channel_id | uint64 | * The unique channel ID for the channel.
+channel_id | string | * The unique channel ID for the channel.
 The first 3 bytes are the block height, the next 3 the index within the block, and the last 2 bytes are the output index for the channel. chan_point | string |
 last_update | int64 |
 node1_pub | string |
 node2_pub | string |
-capacity | int64 |
+capacity | string |
 node1_policy | [RoutingPolicy](#routingpolicy) |
 node2_policy | [RoutingPolicy](#routingpolicy) |